GavinMasterson/taxadb_demo/working_with_taxonomic_data.md

 </tbody>
 </table>

-Unfortunately, taxonomic data and their dataframes don't make for very pretty data visualisations.
-I apologise for the 'wall of text' feeling in this post, but I hope that you find this worked example of `taxadb` worth the eye-strain.
+[Aside: Unfortunately, taxonomic data and their dataframes don't make for very pretty data visualisations.
+I apologise for the 'wall of text' feeling in this post, but I hope that you find this worked example of `taxadb` worth the eye-strain.]

 The table above shows just 10 of the 43 species but gives you a feel for the information I have extracted from ITIS.
 The two rows highlighted blue indicate examples of species that need additional consideration. *Elaphe guttata* is listed as a synonym, so we need to find the new, accepted name for the species, and *Norops grahami* is the species I mentioned earlier and appears to be missing from the ITIS database.